 Any season is the perfect time to bake a fluffy cheesecake ;).
-This time, a cheesecake with lots of milk powder.
-This recipe will remind you a lot of a previous cheesecake you can find on the blog, ‘as fluffy as a cloud’ cheesecake.
-It is just as delicate and… very fluffy!
-The combination of different cheesecake recipes all combined together to make the dreamiest dessert….
-Served with seasonal fruit or fruit sauce.
-I highly recommend!
+This time, it’s a cheesecake made with plenty of milk powder.
+This recipe may remind you of a previous fluffy cheesecake on the blog.
+It’s just as delicate and incredibly airy!
+A combination of different cheesecake ideas, brought together to create the dreamiest dessert… Serve with seasonal fruit or a fruit sauce.
+I highly recommend it!

 Ingredients for the base: